michaelkurihara/michaelkurihara.github.io/essays/anUnexpectedMajor.md

   - Computer Science
 ---

+>An Old Joke:
+>When it comes to math, there are three kinds of people.
+>Those who can do math.
+>And those you cannot.

 When I signed up for ICS 111, I did it mostly out of boredom.
 Thankfully, as an employee of the university, I can take classes.
 Most of the classes I have were out of personal interests like German, Japanese, and music.
 By taking an ICS class, I hoped that I might learn “something” to  make my job a little easier, but majoring in computer science was not even thought.